icinganalysis/icinganalysis.github.io/content/aedc_tr_87_23.md

 where a small difference in freezing fraction equals a large difference in Cd.
 Thus it is hard to determine a universal "close enough" tolerance on freezing fraction or any other variable.

-It is perhaps illustrative that the measurements shown in Figure 3 are not numerous enough to capture the peak Cd value with confidence (the lines drawn are speculative, not real curve fits).
-This is not because the tests were not planned well, but because it is hard to do.

-To find such a peak in detail, options include:

-1. have numerous, tightly spaced test points in the test plan
-2. have some pre-knowledge that there is a peak near certain conditions, and plan several closely space test points near that
-3. during a test, plot points and realize there is an apparent peak, and add more test points near the peak

-I would not say that for all airfoils and conditions there is a peak effect near freezing fraction of 0.3, but if you have no other information that might be a good place to start searching.

-Not every test measures section Cd with ice.
-There are technical challenges to measuring the section drag with either a balance or pressure rake.
-These add time and cost to a test.
-Also, while the section Cd measured may be a useful relative value, it is not clear that it relates directly and linearly to airplane level values.

 ##Conclusions